 3 Credits.
 This course will challenge the student to utilize the combined knowledge and experience gained in the program.
 Students will work individually and in small teams to design and manufacture parts and assemblies.
 CAD, stress and strain calculations, and material selection experience will be applied in the course.
-(PR: MFE 230, MFE 240, MFE 245 and MFE 255) Offered Spring Semester only promotional and sales strategies and governmental regulations.
+(PR: MFE 230, MFE 240, MFE 245 and MFE 255) Offered Spring Semester only business enterprises.
+Attention is given to the role and significance of middlemen, evaluation of consumer needs, price determination, promotional and sales strategies and governmental regulations.